Victoria Labalme: Performing arts

-Labalme’s experience in the performing arts spans decades.
+Labalme's has extensive experience in the performing arts.
 Most recently her one-woman show, Victoria’s Grapefruit, directed by Seth Barrish, was produced at The Barrow Group in October 2022.
 The Barrow Group also produced her one-woman show, Icebergs in Africa, in 1998.
 She was honored with The Barrow Group (performing arts center) Award in May 2025.

-She has appeared in television, film and on stage, including Sex & The City Caroline’s on Broadway, Gotham Comedy Club, and dozens of network television commercials including a Super Bowl spot.
+She has appeared in television, film and on stage, including Sex & The City Caroline's on Broadway, Gotham Comedy Club, and dozens of network television commercials including a Super Bowl spot.

 Labalme originated the role of Ashley in the world premiere (November 8, 1994) of off-broadway play Three Years from 30 by Mike O’Malley at The Sanford Meisner Theater.
-In 2000, she directed Gregg Goldston’s off-Broadway One Mime Show and was featured in the Toyota Comedy Festival.
+In 2000, she directed Gregg Goldston's off-Broadway One Mime Show and was featured in the Toyota Comedy Festival.

 Labalme was featured in the documentary, "Bessie" directed by Academy Award winner D.A.
 Pennebaker and Chris Hegedus.

 In 2017, Labalme conceived and produced Muppet Guys Talking: Secrets Behind The Show the Whole World Watched which premiered at SXSW.
 It scored 100% on Rotten Tomatoes.
 The documentary was met with high critical acclaim from The New York Times, The Hollywood Reporter, Los Angeles Times, Variety, Good Morning America, BBC, and The Today Show.

 Personal life

-Labalme married performer / director Frank Oz on July 9, 2011.
+Labalme married performer/director Frank Oz on July 9, 2011.